ANIML SC 2530RW - Animal and Plant Biochemistry II

 Online quizzes (5%)

 During the semester, 4 online quizzes will be set from within MyUni/Assessments.
 Each quiz will contain between approx 10 questions, which will comprise a number of formats including but not limited to multiple choice, missing words, ordering and calculations.
+Students will have 5 days to complete each quiz once released in MyUni.

 The quizzes are intended to provide each student with a brief assessment of their knowledge of topics covered in recent and past lectures and tutorials.
 Each quiz may be attempted only once; you will receive full answers upon completion of the quiz.